These delightfully chewy Oatmeal Raisin Cookies are loaded with healthy rolled oats and sweet raisins with delicate caramel and vanilla flavors.

 It's like having your favorite morning meal in the form of a baked treat that you can enjoy any time of the day and bring with you anywhere.
 You can also try my Cornflake Cookies for more breakfast-inspired treats!

-And if you are a raisin fan like I am, who is to stop you from adding a bit more of these chewy goodies into the cookie batter?
+And if you are a raisin fan like me, who will stop you from adding more chewy goodies to the cookie batter?

 So, if you have not tried it before, then now is the perfect time to do it.
 I guarantee that it will quickly turn into one of your favorite cookies.